 So… Yay or Nay?

-As a result, most people can safely consume it as a sugar substitute as long as they don’t get more than 0.45 grams of erythritol per pound of body weight per day.
+As a result, most people choose to consume it as a sugar substitute as long as they don’t get more than 0.45 grams of erythritol per pound of body weight per day.

 This means that a person with a weight of 150 pounds (around 69 kilograms) shouldn’t consume more than 5 tablespoons of erythritol per day.
 A level teaspoon contains about 4 g of erythritol – keep this in mind for measuring in the future.

-Bottom line: Until we have large, long-term trials in healthy and at-risk individuals, treat that heart-risk signal as a heads-up rather than a verdict and, unless it seems to cause side-effects, consume it in moderation unless your doctor instructs you otherwise.
+Bottom line: Until we have large, long-term trials in healthy and at-risk individuals, treat that heart-risk signal as a heads-up rather than a verdict, but play it safe.
+There are other options out there, so it’s not worth risking it, imho.
+Let me know what you think by commenting below.

 I was advised of the possible harmful effects of Erythritol and Xylitol.
 NIH will tell you it may cause heart attacks.
 The simple fact that CNN announced it, I say it’s false.
 And if NIH has changed their viewpoint since I was last on there a couple weeks ago, I will have the same comment.
 I have a good feeling about either of them.
 So I will continue using both.